mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2026.md

 #### Test Methodology

-The number of eCR documents generated in configured systems will be tracked throughout the year using database queries which can be spliced by date to report various trends.
-Again using database queries, we will report on which codes trigger the eCR generation.
+The number of eCR documents generated in configured systems will be tracked throughout the year using database queries, which can be filtered by date to report on various trends.
+Additionally, database queries will be used to report which codes trigger eCR generation.
+The eCR generation success rate will be calculated as the number of successfully generated eCR documents (numerator) divided by the total number of eCR generation attempts (denominator).

 #### Expected Outcome(s)

-Failures should be rare, with a success rate of at least 99% expected when systems are properly configured.
+Failures should be rare, with a success rate (numerator: successfully generated eCR documents, denominator: total eCR generation attempts) of at least 99% expected when systems are properly configured.

 #### Care Setting(s)